Here are the 2022 voter registration deadlines in all 50 states

 Michigan

 The deadline to register by mail or online is Oct.
-24. Residents can register in-person through Election Day.
+24. Residents can register in person through Election Day on Nov.
+8.

 Minnesota